kaola-fed/jMockr/readme.md

 }
  ```

- 1. Array of map, the map is pages url to page template file , like`[{"entry": "/this/is/a/page", "ftlPath": "/the/template/file.ftl"}, {"entry": "xxxxx2", "ftlPath": "yyyyy2"}]`
+ 1. Array of map, the map is pages url to page template file , like`[{"entry": "/this/is/a/page", "template": "/the/template/file.ftl"}, {"entry": "xxxxx2", "template": "yyyyy2"}]`

  2. A folder stores common freemarker mock data(the mock data that all pages need to use), files under the folder are json files.

  3. A root folder stores common ajax config folders, each subfolder in root folder contains two file: one file (its name could be `url.js`, `url.json` or `url.json5`) contains the urls of the ajax, another file (its name could be `data.js`, `data.json` or `data.json5`) contains the response data of the urls, below is an example:
  ```
  // structure
- /mock/commonAjax/
+ /mock/commonAsync/
                 |
                 -------api1
                 |        |